 8. Harpoon Harry

-Harpoon Harry is the best place to enjoy an amazing breakfast all day every day.
-It’s a classic American diner spot, with brightly colored island decor, street seating, and counter service.
+Harpoon Harry is the best place to enjoy an amazing breakfast all day, every day.
+It’s a classic American diner spot with brightly colored island decor, street seating, and counter service.
 After a night out hitting the best Key West bars, I need a big breakfast, and Harpoon Harry’s hits the spot.

 There’s plenty to choose from on their breakfast menu.
 If I’m craving something sweet, I tend to get the Key Lime French Toast.
 If in the mood for something more savory, I always really enjoy the Country Po’ Boy.
 The Bloody Harry is a fun and spicy twist on the usual brunch beverage as well.
 The House Specialty is a more inventive plate you don’t see every day, Pork Chops and Eggs.
 Get it with grits on the side, and you’re likely to be pleasantly surprised.
 Keep in mind that it’s cash only here.

 - Address: 832 Caroline Street, Key West

 9. Southernmost Beach Cafe

 Southernmost Beach Cafe is part of a simple yet sophisticated resort of the same name in historic Old Town.
 It’s located just 90 miles away from Cuba and is actually about as South as you can get within the country.
 We actually stayed at the Southernmost Resort on one of our Key West trips.
 It is a super convenient location and a short walk from most Key West attractions.